-As set out in section 3.6, First NZ has initiated High Court proceedings against Michael Millar, Paul Mephan and ISL (alleging fraud and undisclosed payments).
-The total value of the claims is approximately \$2.4 million plus interest and costs.
+As set out in section 3.6, First NZ initiated High Court proceedings against Michael Millar, Paul Mephan and ISL (alleging fraud and undisclosed payments).
+The total value of the claims was approximately \$2.4 million plus interest and costs.

-ISL has counterclaimed for losses suffered because of First NZ's alleged repudiation of the ISL management agreement, claiming approximately \$115,000 plus interest and costs.
+ISL counterclaimed for losses suffered because of First NZ's alleged repudiation of the ISL management agreement, claiming approximately \$115,000 plus interest and costs.

-The defendants have denied the claims and First NZ has denied the counterclaim.
+The defendants denied the claims and First NZ denied the counterclaim.